-At December 31, 2015, the Company had net operating loss carryforwards for federal income tax purposes of approximately \$85.2 million that expire beginning in 2030 if not utilized, and federal research and development tax credit carryforwards of approximately \$2.7 million that expire beginning in 2027 if not utilized.
-In addition, the Company had net operating loss carryforwards for California income tax purposes of approximately \$32.3 million that expire beginning in 2030 if not utilized, and state research and development tax credit carryforwards of approximately \$3.0 million which can be carried forward indefinitely.
-Finally, the Company had approximately insignificant and \$0.2 million of minimum tax credit carryovers for federal and California income tax purposes, respectively.
+At December 31, 2016, the Company had net operating loss carry forwards for federal income tax purposes of approximately \$192.0 million that expire beginning in 2030 if not utilized, and federal research and development tax credit carry forwards of approximately \$3.4 million that expire beginning in 2027 if not utilized.
+In addition, the Company had net operating loss carry forwards for California income tax purposes of approximately \$3.1 million that expire beginning of 2030 if not utilized, and state research and development tax credit carry forwards of approximately \$3.8 million which can be carried forward indefinitely.
+The Company had other state net operating losses of approximately \$1.1 million that begin to expire in 2025.
+The Company had approximately insignificant and \$0.2 million of minimum tax credit carryovers for federal and California income tax purposes, respectively.
 The minimum tax credits have no expiration date.